aicers/github-dashboard/README.md

 the dashboard or maintain multiple GitHub projects and only want dashboard-side state.

+### Business time & holiday handling

+- The dashboard treats weekends as non-working time across all business-day and business-hour calculations.
+- Organization-wide metrics (예: Activity/Follow-ups의 “정체된 Backlog/In
+  Progress 이슈”, “오래된 PR”, “업데이트 없는 PR”, Age/Idle, Analytics/People의 평균 해결/작업 시간) rely on the organization holiday calendar codes configured in `sync_config`.
+Those dates are combined with weekends to form the working calendar.
+- User-specific wait metrics (Activity/Follow-ups의 “응답 없는 리뷰 요청”, “응답 없는 멘션”, Analytics/People의 리뷰 응답 시간) first try to load the reviewer’s personal holiday preferences and time-off entries.
+When a person supplies their own calendar or personal days, only those dates (plus weekends) are excluded from response-time calculations.
+- If a person has not configured any personal calendar codes, the system falls back to the organization holiday set so that users without preferences still benefit from holiday-aware metrics.
+- Personal time entries expand multi-day ranges into individual dates, ensuring that longer vacations are excluded consistently without requiring day-by-day entries.

 ## Database backups

 The dashboard includes a lightweight backup scheduler so operators can snapshot